-A United Nations (UN) spokesperson has confirmed the organisation suffered a data breach in the early months of 2021.
+A United Nations (UN) spokesperson has confirmed the organisation suffered a data breach in early 2021.
 It is believed the data breach originated from an employee login that was sold on the dark web.
 Having gained access to UN data and systems, the hackers moved through UN networks, with at least another 53 accounts targeted.

 Another data breach likely to have been the source of UN account details

 Reports indicate that the employee details were found within data from another breach.
 Several security researchers have reportedly said they have seen UN employee details listed in packs of usernames and passwords that sell on dark web forums.
 Such databases are sometimes on sale for as little as $1,000.